Library: Policy

 (f) When photographs are needed for non-compliance determination, procedures in (1) through (3) of this Instruction are followed.

-(i) not enhanced or altered; and
+(A) not enhanced or altered; and

-(2) Photographs are deleted from cell phone devices.
+(2) Photographs are deleted from cell phones.

 (g) Licensing requirements not reviewed during partial- or full-monitoring visits are documented on the monitoring checklist.